tkaitchuck/Rust4JavaDevelopers/src/collections.md

 let vec = vec![1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
 let map: HashMap<i32, i32> = (0..8).filter(|&x| x%2 == 0).map(|x| (x, x * x)).collect();
 ```
+(The `&` in front of the `x` in the closure is an example of [destructuring](./enums.html#match), which is covered in the next chapter.)

+In Java Streams and Iterators are different concepts defined by different interfaces.
+In the case of a stream the data is consumed
+and it can not be re-read once it has been iterated over.
+Where as an iterator can always be re-created so the data can be read many times.
+In Rust both of these concepts are unified into Iterator, with a different generic type.
+(Owned vs borrowed vales)

+If the values being iterated over are borrowed then iterator works just like a java iterator.
+And the collection the was used to create
+iterators over and over.
+However if instead of invoking `iter()` the method `into_iter()` is called, it will then return
+an iterator over owned values.

+Because ownership is being transferred by definition the caller cannot hold onto to the collection or the values.
+This means by in the iteration the collection will be consumed and there will be no way to iterator over the items again.

+TODO:
   * Adding close to iterators (not possible in Java) (can pass around in Rust)
   * Fail fast iterators vs compiler
     * Map.entry() example